 GP Partnership Law – Legal Advice and Legal Representation

-General Practioner (GP) Partnerships Law is a specialist area within UK Partnership Law that requires careful consideration and an appropriate contractual document (partnership agreement or deed) that records the roles and resonsibilities of all GPs concerned, the earnings and shares of profit or equity and income, and what will happen should things do not work out.
+General Practioner (GP) Partnerships Law is a specialist area within UK Partnership Law that requires careful consideration and an appropriate contractual document (partnership agreement or deed) that records the roles and responsibilities of all GPs concerned, the earnings and shares of profit or equity and income, and what will happen should things do not work out.
 Where a GP partner is a salaried partner, employment law rather than partnership law is likely to be more relevant to the way the practice conducts itself in relation to the employed doctor.
+We discuss partnership arrangements in this article.

 Sadly, GP Partnership arrangements do sometimes breakdown or go through a period of instability because of an under-performing partner, the death or retirement of a partner, or for some other significant reason.
 Where a patner is an employed partner and they run into difficulties with their partnership or they cause emploment law headaches for the equity partners, a while raft of additional employment law considerations may come into play.
 The long term consequences of any of these occurences can, if not quickly remedied, be detrimental to the general wellbeing and long term commercial viability of a GP Practice.
 On occasions an exit strategy will be agreed between a GP Practice and one of the partners, to enable .
 Documents may well need to draft formal agreements, which evidence the arrangement that has been agreed, which details any pay off that is agreed or offered by way of settlement or compromise, in order to raise the chances of having some certainty and finality to the proposed arrangement.

-GP Practices who enter into new partnership arrangements are likely to want legal advice and a written artnership agreement, in order to provide reassurance and some level of clarity about the roles and responsibilities and remuneration of each partner, and the basis and terms for exit from the agreement / partnership.
+GP Practices who enter into new partnership arrangements are likely to want legal advice and a written partnership agreement, in order to provide reassurance and some level of clarity about the roles and responsibilities and remuneration of each partner, and the basis and terms for exit from the agreement / partnership.
 Written partnership agreements can provide an element of security for all of the partners where a dispute arises.
 Doctors Defence Service lawyers can advise doctors on partnership law, the drafting of contractual documents, salaried partnership employment law, and on the steps that might be taken in order to resolve a dispute in a cost effective manner.
+The BMA has specifically recommended that GP partnerships are formed using appropriate GP partnership deeds.
+We can provide advice and guidance on the formulation of such deeds, and the interpretation of partnerhsip deeds that are already in use.
+A modern partnership deed will offer greater protections than relying on statutory law.
+A partnership should seek to avoid entering into a partnership at will – as this could mean that any of the partners could force the partnership to be dissolved at short notice.
+Where there is no partnership agreement in place the Partnership Act 1890 will apply, which offers little security overall to General Practitioners.

 See our Employment Law pages.